csera/PyEnergyDiagrams/README.md

 diagram.add_link(0,6)
 ```

-For plotting the final result:
+Plot the final result:
 ```python
 diagram.plot()
 ```
-The results is displayed above.
+The results are displayed above.

 ## Trouble shooting and fine tuning
-Most of the times there could be a problem of test padding.
-There are some parameters that can be changed in this way.
+Insufficient energy level padding can cause display issues.
+You can adjust this as below:
 ```python
 diagram.offset = 10
 ```